harikiranrvr/restapi/README.md

 ## For Update and Delete Operation:
 ### Known Issues

-#### Update Operation
-The update operation currently has a known issue where the repository's `findById` method cannot locate existing customers during update operations, despite the get-by-id and list endpoints working correctly.
-This appears to be related to JPA persistence context or transaction management.
+Both the update and delete endpoints have a known JPA persistence context issue where the repository's `findById` and `existsById` methods cannot locate existing customers, even though they exist and can be found by the get-by-id endpoint and list endpoint.
+This appears to be related to transaction boundaries or entity state management in the Spring Data JPA configuration.

-#### Delete Operation
-The delete operation has a similar issue where `existsById` returns false for existing customers, preventing successful deletion.

-**Workaround:** For now, consider using the create operation to add new customers, as the read operations work correctly.
-Manual database cleanup may be required for customer removal for delete operation
+**Working Operations:**
+- ✅ **Create Customer** - POST `/customers`
+- ✅ **Read Customer by ID** - GET `/customers/{id}`
+- ✅ **Read All Customers** - GET `/customers`
+- ✅ **Read Customer by Email** - GET `/customers?email={email}`

+**Workaround:** For now, updates and deletes can be performed by:
+1. Using the list endpoint to get all customers
+2. Creating new customers with updated data (for updates)
+3. The delete operation would require a different approach or database-level operations

+**Technical Details:**
+- The get-by-id and list endpoints successfully find customers
+- The update and delete endpoints' repository calls return empty/false for the same IDs
+- This suggests a transaction or entity state management issue
+- Would require deeper investigation of JPA configuration and transaction management
+- The issue affects `findById()`, `existsById()`, and related repository methods in certain contexts

 **Status:** Under investigation - JPA/Hibernate persistence context issue

+## Technology Stack

+- Java 11
+- Spring Boot 2.7.18
+- Spring Data JPA
+- H2 Database (in-memory)
+- Maven
+- JUnit 5